peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message SetBody(byte[] bytes)

-Sets the body of this message to the given byte array.
+Sets the body of this message to the specified byte array.
 This method doesn't make a copy of that byte array.

 **Parameters:**